How Many Colleges Should I Apply To?

 - How specific your interests are—If you are certain you want to major in forestry, the list of potential schools is going to be narrower for you than for someone who is undecided.

-- Target schools—Colleges that check the majority of your boxes.
+Target schools are colleges that check the majority of your boxes.
 Your GPA and test scores make you a competitive candidate.

-- Reach schools—These colleges are a competitive stretch, possibly with a low acceptance rate and high admission requirements.
+Reach schools are a competitive stretch, possibly with a low acceptance rate and high admission requirements.
 Your grades and test scores may fall below the average student’s.

-- Safety schools—Colleges you feel confident you will get into.
+Safety schools are colleges or universities you feel confident you will get into.
 Your credentials are above the average student’s.

 There is no “one size fits all” approach when it comes to college applications.
-If you research the matter, you might find anywhere from five to fifteen schools as a recommendation for the optimal number.
-One approach that experts agree on is applying to two “safety” schools.
+One thing most experts do agree on is applying to two “safety” schools.
 Although you should not apply anywhere you would not be willing to attend, it is nevertheless wise to submit an application to two schools that are almost sure to accept you based on the average test scores and GPA of their students.
 That way, no matter how many target and reach schools you apply to, you’ll at least be confident that you are likely to be accepted somewhere at all.